open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### git

-Refers to Git repository at certain commit or tag
+Refers to a Git repository at a certain commit or tag.

 ```yaml
   resources: